apalbright/thelittledataset/content/post/bada-data.md

 What's cool (in my opinion) about this visual is that it's actually exactly the same data points as in the first graph but with years separated and then overlaid on top of each other.

-### **Example of this method in the news:** [This *Science* article](https://www.sciencemag.org/careers/2020/10/amid-pandemic-us-faculty-job-openings-plummet) explains that faculty job openings are down 70% compared to last year and plots job posting by month across years.^[They even use a similar color palette across years!
-I mean, it definitely makes sense to group the non-2020 years together as colors and highlight 2020 with a distinct color (orange-red for both of us).]
+### **Example of this method in the news:** [This *Science* article](https://www.sciencemag.org/careers/2020/10/amid-pandemic-us-faculty-job-openings-plummet) explains that faculty job openings are down 70% compared to last year and plots job posting by month across years.[^4]

 # 2. Percent changes